U.S. to screen passengers for new China coronavirus at three airports

 China health officials report that most of the patients infected with the virus have had exposure to a large market where live animals were present, suggesting the virus is new and has jumped from animals to humans.

-It is still not clear how well the virus can be transmitted from person to person, but there are indications of some limited spread from person-to-person, CDC officials said.
+It is still not clear how well the virus can be transmitted, but there are indications of some limited spread from person-to-person, CDC officials said.

-The World Health Organization earlier this week provided guidance to hospitals worldwide about infection prevention and control in case the new virus spreads.
-There is no specific treatment for the new virus, but anti-virals are being considered.
+The World Health Organization this week provided guidance to hospitals worldwide about infection prevention and control in case the new virus spreads.
+There is no specific treatment for the new virus, but antivirals are being considered.

-(This version corrects third paragraph to show virus also found in Thailand, not Taiwan)

 Reporting by Julie Steenhuysen in Chicago and Manas Mishra in Bengaluru; Editing by Leslie Adler